 Susanna Wesley House is new mission initiative which has been launched in Derby city centre.

 Following the closure of the Methodist city centre church, Queen’s Hall, the Derby Circuit bought a house in Castleward, a developing new “urban village” in the heart of the city.
-This has been named Susanna Wesley House (SWH), will be “a home of hospitality, prayer, table feast and group reflections that encourage the expression of faith and spirituality through the creative arts”.
+This has been named Susanna Wesley House (SWH), and hopes to be a centre of fellowship and spirituality for those who live, work and play in Derby City Centre.

 Susanna Wesley was the mother of John and Charles Wesley.
 Find out why the house was named after her by clicking here.

 THESE ARE PICTURES OF SOME OF THE SUSANNA WESLEY HOUSE ACTIVITIES